telefonicaid/fiware-orion/doc/manuals/devel/httpHeaders.md

 ## 7. Origin

-Origin is used as request HTTP Header in Orion.
+Origin is used as request HTTP header in Orion.
 It initiates a request for cross-origin resource sharing (asks server for Access-Control- response fields).

     Origin: http://www.example-social-network.com